 How much water should you drink?

 Do you know how much water you should drink?
-We’re in the middle of a heatwave (or, y’know, summer) right now, and it’s vitally important that you keep hydrated when the weather is hot.
+It’s vitally important that you keep hydrated, whatever the weather.
 Everyone knows that we should be drinking water, but it can be hard to know exactly how much water you should drink.
 The often-cited blanket rule of 8 glasses a day is pretty ambiguous, and if you’re a 300lb man your needs are going to be rather different from a 120lb woman.
 So why should you drink more water, and how much water should you be drinking?

 How much water should you drink?

 Ah, that’s the sixty-four million dollar question, isn’t it?
 It’s not an exact science and how much you need depends on a lot of factors: your weight, age, gender and whether or not you’ve been active that day to name just a few.
 This is why the NHS has a general recommendation of around 6-8 glasses of water a day, which is around 1.2 litres.
 However if you Google it, you may find the more common recommendation that we drink 8-10 glasses, or 8x8oz a day, which is closer to 2 litres a day.
 But the NHS is keen to point out that this is an American recommendation.